 This explanation suggests that the sex question refers either to biological or legal sex.
-Sex is a protected characteristic under the Equality Act 2010.
-Some argue this should be interpreted as biological sex (see Freedman, 2018) and some as legal, that is post-GRC (see Cowan 2018).
+Sex is a protected characteristic under the Equality Act 2010, which some argue should be interpreted as biological sex (see Freedman, 2018) and some as legal sex, that is post-GRC (see Cowan 2018).
 On either understanding, public authorities appear to require data on sex as officially recorded on an original or revised birth certificate to meet their statutory duties under the Act.

 In a subsequent topic report on Gender Identity (2016) ONS suggested that the sex question remained unclear, and the instructions should be reviewed:

 ‘Discussions highlighted the need to clarify what information is actually being collected when we are asking about sex and what data are actually required.
 For example, someone born male but living as female may not have legally changed their gender but would still identify as “female”.
 It was noted that numbers would be small, and some participants considered whether information on sex could be replaced with asking about gender.
 In addition, there were discussions around biological sex and the requirement for data on sex to calculate fertility and mortality statistics and meet health needs (for example, cervical screening for trans men).
 There were also considerations about how sex and gender may relate to inequality.
 It was noted that “sex” is also a protected characteristic, so important for equalities monitoring.
 As such, there was a requirement to take this into account when considering any changes to the information on sex already collected…